 Shrilk: How This New Biodegradable Material Is Changing The Way We Engineer

-About 300 million tons of plastic are produced each year, half of this is only used once.
+About 300 million tons of plastic are produced each year, half of this used only once.
 4.8-12.7 million metric tons of plastic end up in the oceans annually.
 Basically, if something is not done, we are going to have too much plastic garbage in our hands.

 Plastic takes a long time to disintegrate.
 Researchers at Wyss Institute have, however, developed a fully biodegradable plastic called shrilk.
-It is meant to replace the old plastic.
+Which can replace old plastic.

 Plastic has no nutritional value to soil and takes long to decompose.
 Plastics can take about 500 to 1000 years to degrade.

 Below is a brief on shrilk and its potential uses.

 Shrilk is made from isolating chitosan.
 Shrimp shells forming a silk fibroin protein laminate resembles of the microarchitecture insect cuticle.
 Shrilk’s main advantage is that it does not harm the environment.

 When placed in compost, it quickly biodegrades, forming a nitrogen-rich nutrient fertilizer.
 Shrilk also has some medical applications.
 They include wound healing, films, and scaffolds for surgical closure.

 Despite being made from biodegradable materials, shrilk’s material hardness is comparable to that of an aluminum alloy.
 However, shrilk weighs about half of what an aluminum alloy weighs.